mtripg6666tdr/css-vh-replace-loader/README.md

 # :warning: This package is DEPRECATED!
-This project will no longer maintained.
+This project will no longer be maintained.
 See [#4](https://github.com/mtripg6666tdr/css-vh-replace-loader/issues/4) for more info.

 ---
 # css-vh-replace-loader